Other Cornea Procedures

 The primary goal of a PTK is to produce a smoother and clearer cornea.
 You may still need to wear your glasses to reach your best vision after the surgery.
 You will be instructed to use eye drops and oral medications following the procedure.
 An ointment is sometimes recommended for use at night to prevent corneal erosions during the healing period.
 If prescribed by your physician, you should begin using this medication the evening the contact lens is removed.

 Intacs is an FDA-approved procedure for patients with low levels of myopia, or nearsightedness, and very little astigmatism.
-Intacs corneal implants are also an option for individuals experiencing intolerance to contact lenses who are facing a corneal transplant.
-This treatment may be the best option to stabilize the cornea, improve vision, and potentially defer the need for a corneal transplant.
+Intacs implants are also an option for individuals experiencing intolerance to contact lenses who are facing a transplant.
+This treatment may be the best option to stabilize the cornea, improve vision, and potentially defer the need for a transplant.
 The Intacs procedure may also be used as an alternative treatment for LASIK and other types of laser eye surgery.

-The Intacs procedure has a high success rate and offers a less invasive approach than a corneal transplant (and many other surgical eye procedures).
+The Intacs procedure has a high success rate and offers a less invasive approach than a transplant (and many other surgical eye procedures).
 The surgeons at Minnesota Eye Consultants who perform the procedure are corneal specialists who have expertise in treating keratoconus.
 Each surgeon has undergone a rigorous training program specific to Intacs for treating patients with keratoconus.

 On the day of your procedure, anesthetic drops are used to numb your eye and keep you comfortable throughout the treatment.
 A single, small incision is made in the surface of the cornea and the eye is prepared for Intacs placement.
 To stabilize your eye and ensure proper alignment of the Intacs inserts, the centering guide is placed on the surface of your eye.
-During this time, inner layers of the cornea are gently separated in a narrow circular format to allow for Intacs placement.
-The Intacs are then inserted and placed, and the small opening in the cornea is closed.
-These inserts can be removed or exchanged and help maintain a more natural corneal shape to restore vision.
+During this time, inner layers are gently separated in a narrow circular format to allow for Intacs placement.
+The Intacs are then inserted and placed, and the small opening is closed.
+These inserts can be removed or exchanged and help maintain a more natural shape to restore vision.
 The procedure takes about 15 minutes.

 Follow-up visits will be required to monitor the healing process and evaluate the visual benefits of the procedure.
 Even after a successful procedure, glasses or contacts still may be required to provide you with good vision.

-Conductive Keratoplasty (CK) uses very accurate pulses of radio-frequency waves to reshape the cornea and may be used for a variety of corneal issues.
+Conductive Keratoplasty (CK) uses very accurate pulses of radio-frequency waves to reshape the cornea and may be used for a variety of issues.
 Some people use CK electively to correct mild hyperopia as a way to reduce their dependence on reading glasses.

 Instead of a scalpel or a laser, CK releases radio-frequency energy through a probe as thin as a strand of human hair, without cutting or removing tissue.
-After application of a numbing drop, radio-frequency energy is applied to shrink small areas of corneal tissue.
-A circular shrinkage pattern can be used to create a band of constriction (like the tightening of a belt) in areas of the cornea that require tightening to help improve your vision.
+After the application of a numbing drop, radio-frequency energy is applied to shrink small areas of tissue.
+A circular shrinkage pattern can be used to create a band of constriction (like the tightening of a belt) in areas of the eye that require tightening to help improve your vision.
 Your surgeon may offer CK alone or in conjunction with other treatments.